Situation before reforms under the Employment Rights Act 2025

-The Employment Rights Bill will introduce significant changes to support working families, as follows:
+In the future, the Employment Rights Act will introduce further significant changes to support working families, as follows:

-- Protection from other types of dismissal (not just redundancy) for pregnant women and those on, or returning from, maternity leave or potentially from other types of family leave: The Bill includes little information on this right.
-However, the Government consultation, which closes on 15 January 2026, seeks views on issues such as:
+- Protection from other types of dismissal (not just redundancy) for pregnant women and those on, or returning from, maternity leave or potentially from other types of family leave: The Act includes little information on this right.
+However a Government consultation, which closed on 15 January 2026, sought views on issues such as:

 - what the specific circumstances for being able to dismiss a pregnant woman or new mother fairly should be;